LongBu/AWS-MLS-C01-Study-Guide/README.md

 ### Select and express intuition behind the appropriate model(s) for a given machine learning problem
   * Xgboost
-  * logistic regression - supervised model dealing with probability and classification problems where you can expect only classification and probability outcomes from logistic regression, though the former is more prevalent
+  * logistic regression - supervised model dealing with classification and probability outcomes, though the former is more prevalent
   * K-means - cluster analysis on unlabeled data where the aim is to partition a set of objects into K clusters in such a way to understand what types of groups exist or to identify unknown groups in complex data sets
   * linear regression - useful in predicting a variable based on the value of another variable, a supervised model curvature, if you will, in a n-space dimensional plane
   * decision trees - a supervised model based on a set of decision rules for prediction analysis, data classification, and regression.
 May possibly overfit training data.